Ksenia Sobchak: "Everyone is Free!"

-On 12 June, "Everyone is Free!" declared itself with a street action dedicated to improving the square around the monument to Sergei Yesenin on Tverskoy Boulevard.
-Participants in the movement collected garbage, painted benches and playgrounds on the boulevard, and Sobchak herself, in the presence of journalists and onlookers, wiped off a yellow bikini with a red heart drawn by an unknown vandal from the crotch of the Yesenin monument.
+On 12 June, 'Everyone is Free!' declared itself with a street action dedicated to improving the square around the monument to Sergei Yesenin on Tverskoy Boulevard.
+Participants in the movement collected rubbish, painted benches and playgrounds on the boulevard, and Sobchak herself, in the presence of journalists and onlookers, wiped off a yellow bikini with a red heart drawn by an unknown vandal from the crotch of the Yesenin monument.
 According to local residents, on the morning of that day, there was no paint on the monument, and it appeared only before the event.
 The action ended with a small concert and fashion show on a stage near the monument.
-In early July, a "club day" was held at the movement's headquarters.
+In early July, a 'club day' was held at the movement's headquarters.
 Sobchak made policy statements and issued club cards to the most active participants, providing free access to nightclubs, discounts, and other privileges.
-During the meeting, Sobchak presented a presentation on the goals and moral guidelines of the movement, in which two slides were occupied by the declared sponsors: Microsoft, Coca-Cola, Russian Standard Bank, the Renaissance Capital investment bank, Lukoil, MegaFon, the Bilingua cafe-club, and other companies.
-"Club day" ended with a debate between writers Oksana Robski and Sergey Minaev.
+During the meeting, Sobchak gave a presentation on the goals and moral guidelines of the movement, in which two slides were occupied by the declared sponsors: Microsoft, Coca‑Cola, Russian Standard Bank, the Renaissance Capital investment bank, Lukoil, MegaFon, the Bilingua café‑club, and other companies.
+'Club day' ended with a debate between the writers Oksana Robski and Sergey Minaev.

-At first, the movement was the cause of gossip in the political environment: experts and young politicians tried to understand Sobchak's motivations.
-Political scientist and contemporary art collector Marat Gelman suggested that Sobchak could have set her sights on a political career in United Russia and was gathering her supporters ahead of the 2007 Russian legislative election.
-The head of Yabloko Youth, Ilya Yashin, doubted Sobchak's independence and shared with journalists his opinion that "Everyone is Free!" could have been created to criticize the opposition with the approval of the Presidential Administration.
-The leader of the pro-Kremlin Nashi movement, Vasily Yakemenko, doubted the Kremlin's involvement in the creation of the "Everyone is Free!" movement: in his opinion, Sobchak could both be useful to the Presidential Administration and discredit the Russian authorities.
-Subsequently, the movement ceased any activity, and journalists mentioned Sobchak as the head of "Everyone is Free!" only once - in the context of discussing the elections to the Legislative Assembly of Saint Petersburg of the fourth convocation, which it considered fictitious, and the construction of the Okhta Center skyscraper for Gazprom on the right bank of the Neva opposite the Smolny Cathedral.
+At first, the movement was the cause of gossip in political circles: experts and young politicians tried to understand Sobchak's motivations.
+The political scientist and contemporary art collector Marat Gelman suggested that Sobchak might have set her sights on a political career in United Russia and was gathering her supporters ahead of the 2007 Russian legislative election.
+The head of Yabloko Youth, Ilya Yashin, doubted Sobchak's independence and shared with journalists his opinion that 'Everyone is Free!' could have been created to criticise the opposition with the approval of the Presidential Administration.
+The leader of the pro‑Kremlin Nashi movement, Vasily Yakemenko, doubted the Kremlin's involvement in the creation of the 'Everyone is Free!' movement: in his opinion, Sobchak could both be useful to the Presidential Administration and discredit the Russian authorities.
+Subsequently, the movement ceased any activity, and journalists mentioned Sobchak as the head of 'Everyone is Free!' only once – in the context of discussing the elections to the Legislative Assembly of Saint Petersburg of the fourth convocation, which it considered fictitious, and the construction of the Okhta Centre skyscraper for Gazprom on the right bank of the Neva opposite the Smolny Cathedral.